iamatulsingh/iamatulsingh.github.io/_posts/2023-12-29-image-inquisition-eksclustergames.md

 accounting-pod-876647f8   1/1     Running   1 (22d ago)   58d
 ```

-As it's only one pod to focus, we can simply start with it by checking it's image.
+As it's only one pod to focus, we can simply start with checking it's image (hint in the challenge description).

 ### Contianer Image